The normal reduction number of two-dimensional cone-like singularities: Introduction

 \begin{prop} [{cf. \cite{Li} and \cite[Remark 2.3]{OWY3}}] The following are equivalent: \begin{enumerate} \item $A$ is a rational singularity (i.e., $p_g(A) =0$). \item $\br(A) =1$. \item $\nr(A)=1$. \end{enumerate} \end{prop} \begin{proof} Since there exists an $\m$-primary integrally closed ideal of $A$ which is not a parameter ideal, we have $\nr(A)\ge 1$.
 Thus (2) implies (3).
 By \cite[Remark 2.3]{OWY3}, $A$ is a rational singularity if and only if every $\m$-primary integrally closed ideal is a $p_g$-ideal.
 Furthermore, by \cite[Theorem 4.1]{OWY3}, an $\m$-primary integrally closed ideal $I$ is a $p_g$-ideal if and only if $\br(I)=1$.
 Therefore, (1) and (2) are equivalent.
 From \proref{q(nI)} (3) below, we obtain that (3) implies (1), because there exists an $\m$-primary integrally closed ideal $I$ with $q(I)=q(2I)=0$ (cf. \cite[Remark 2.3]{OWY3}). \end{proof}

-\begin{prop} [{cf. \cite{o.h-ell}}] If $A$ is an elliptic singularity, then $\br(A) = \br(A)=2$, where we say that $A$ is an elliptic singularity if the arithmetic genus of the fundamental cycle (see \defref{d:cyc}) on any (some) resolution of $A$ is $1$. \end{prop}
+\begin{prop} [{cf. \cite{o.h-ell}}] If $A$ is an elliptic singularity, then $\nr(A) = \br(A)=2$, where we say that $A$ is an elliptic singularity if the arithmetic genus of the fundamental cycle (see \defref{d:cyc}) on a resolution of $A$ is $1$. \end{prop}

-One of the main aims is to compare these invariants with geometric invariants (e.g. geometric genus $p_g(A)$).
-In \cite{OWY1} we have shown that $\br(A)\le p_g(A)+1$.
+One of the main aims is to compare these invariants with geometric invariants (e.g. the geometric genus $p_g(A)$).
+In \cite{OWY2} we have shown that $\br(A)\le p_g(A)+1$.
 But actually, it turns out that we have a much better bound for $\nr(A)$.

 \begin{thm}[\textrm{\cite[Theorem 2.9]{OWY4}}] $p_g(A) \ge \binom{\nr(A)}{2}$. \end{thm}